UBC-MDS/MDS_Winery_Dashboard/doc/reflection-milestone4.md

 ## Feedback

-TA and peer feedback was imperative to the improvement of our app.
-We received 3 main critiques summarized [here](https://github.com/UBC-MDS/MDS_Winery_Dashboard/issues/85) :
+[TA and peer feedback](https://github.com/UBC-MDS/MDS_Winery_Dashboard/issues/85) was imperative to the improvement of our app.
+We received 3 main critiques:

 1. Not enough information was being displayed in general.